 Jimmy knew Coop was elated that he had ticked off their boss by arriving right on time.
-McCree was always miserable when he didn't have someone to bitch at.
+McCree was always miserable when he didn't have someone to pick on.
 But it made Jimmy uneasy that Coop would risk his job just to make a point.
 Coop had the advantage of his father being a high ranking inspector in the main office downtown, but it was still a game of Russian Roulette Jimmy wished Coop would quit playing.

 "Hey, Coop!"
 Jimmy yelled.
 "Go get the car ready!"

 Coop walked over to the car and set up the radio as was normal protocol.
 When he finished, Coop walked over to the front of the patrol car and rested against the hood.
 Quit yakking, Jimmy, and get your ass over here!

 Sensing Coop's limited patience beginning to thin, Jimmy began to make his way to the patrol car.
 He stopped when he noticed McCree approach his partner.
 He winced, sure Coop was about to be told off about something.